Naisargika1402/Anonymous/README.md

 4. Push to the branch: `git push origin my-feature`
 5. Open a pull request. [ P.S : Resolve all the merge conflicts before making a PR]

+# Homepage components:
+1.Navbar + Herosection
+2.About Us
+3.Our services
+4.No of our users n employeers(the one where no increases animation) 5.Why choose us
+6.Testimonials
+7.Contact us/footer